 And all you must do is ask.

-Ask the reader to fill a form, send a check, or click a link.
+Ask the reader to fill out a form, send a check, or click a link.
 Whatever you need the audience to do to move forward in the sales process.
-Of course, you can always take your CTA to a higher level of persuasion by restating your promise, introduce new benefits, or create a sense of urgency.
+Of course, you can always take your CTA to a higher level of persuasion by restating your promise, introducing new benefits, or creating a sense of urgency.